scholarly-python-package/scholarly/README.md

 Note that because of the nature of web scraping, this project will be in **perpetual alpha**.

+### v0.1.4

+  * Moved over to requests.
+When Google requests a CAPTCHA, print a URL to the image (rehosted on [postimage.org](http://postimage.org)), and have the user confirm that this is being run interactively.
+Also explicitly request the 'html.parser' for BeautifulSoup.
+Includes a few small updates to test.py tests to account for updated citation contents and updates to the README.
+And finally, the pypi install should also now include requests[security].

 ### v0.1.3

   * Raise an exception when we receive a Bot Check.
 Reorganized test.py alphabetically and updated its test cases.
 Reorganized README.
 Added python-dateutil as installation requirement, for some reason it was accidentally omitted.

 ### v0.1.2

   * Now request HTTPS connection rather than HTTP and update test.py to account for a new "Zucker".
 Also added information for the v0.1.1 revision.

 ### v0.1.1

   * Fixed an issue with multi-page Author results, author entries with no citations (which are rare, but do occur), and added some tests using unittest.

 ### v0.1

   * Initial release.

 License